Growing a diversified economy

 Communities with limited resources and common interests are encouraged to collaborate on larger projects.

 Approximately 600 communities, regions and municipalities in Alberta are eligible to apply for CARES funding.
-Applications are being accepted until Nov.
-30, 2017.
+Visit the CARES program webpage for more information on when and how to apply.

 Attracting headquarters and major investment